CTCycle/NISTADS-Adsorption-Modeling/README.md

 - **templates:** reference template files can be found here

-## 5. Configurations
+## 5. Configuration
-For customization, you can modify the main configuration parameters using *settings/configurations.json*
+For customization, you can modify the main configuration parameters using *settings/configuration.json*

 #### General Configuration
 The script is able to perform parallel data fetching through asynchronous HTML requests.
 However, too many calls may lead to server busy errors, especially when collecting adsorption isotherm data.
 Try to keep the number of parallel calls for the experiments data below 50 concurrent calls and you should not see any error!